RU09342/lab-6taking-control-over-your-embedded-life-upside-down-world-team_lab6/High Power Control/README.md

 ## Code

 The code for this part is fairly simple.
-It is just a standard PWM generation.
+It is just a standard Timer, with increasing frequency, in order to experimentally determine switch speeds.